dnv-gssit/kubeit-example-complex/kubeit-charts/charts/kubeit-secrets/README.md

 ### Csi-keyvault

-When csi-keyvualt is used, identity set in the `aadpodidbinding` label in the deployment/job/cronjob/replicaset is going to be used for authentication.
+When csi-keyvualt is used, identity set in the `aadpodidbinding:tenant-<TENANTNAME>-pod-identity` label in the deployment/job/cronjob/replicaset is going to be used for authentication.
 Each of the tenants is able to have its own identity - for more info ask the Cluster Admin team.
+Add the Service Principal `MI_KubeITShared001-<ENV>-<REGION>_POD_Tenant_<TENANTNAME>`to Key Vault Access Policies.

 ## Examples